 At the end of the detoxification phase, therapies that focus on the emotional and psychological factors that stand behind an alcoholism issue are provided.

 - Group therapy sessions – with others dealing with similar issues

-- One-on-one therapy sessions
+- One-on-one therapy sessions – with a therapist

-After successful completion of an drug rehab program, clients aren’t left to sink or swim.
-On the contrary, they’re often provided with a comprehensive aftercare program that can help them to stay connected to the healing process.
+After successful completion of a drug rehab program[iii], clients aren’t left to sink or swim.
+When rehab is completed, clients are provided with a comprehensive aftercare program that can help them to stay connected to the healing process.

 Support group meetings often play a role in aftercare, as these programs have been associated with robust recovery rates.
-For example, the Journal of Studies on Alcohol and Drugs suggests that the number of Alcoholics Anonymous meetings a person attends in the first three years of recovery is associated with sobriety.
-This is a crucial statistic, and it demonstrates how important support groups can be to healing.
+Studies show that the number of meetings a person attends in the first three years of recovery is directly associated with continued sobriety.
+Aftercare can also include off-site therapeutic contact, sober living communities or alumni activities.

 Programs at The Canyon